-The Israeli privately-financed SpaceIL Beresheet (B’reshit) unmanned lunar landing probe has crashed on the Moon as the result of a complication which caused its landing engine to be cut off at a key moment.
+The Israeli privately-financed SpaceIL Beresheet (B’reshit) unmanned lunar landing probe has crashed on the Moon following a complication that caused its landing engine to be cut off at a key moment.

-Then at 1912 GMT on 11 April 2019 the Beresheet lander began a final burn in an attempt to land from an altitude of 26 km.
-However, the Inertial Measurement Unit (IMU) temporarily failed which caused the main engine to be cut off at circa 14km.
-A restart was attempted but this was too late to prevent a crash.
+Then, at 1912 GMT on 11 April, the Beresheet lander began a final burn in an attempt to land from an altitude of 26 km.
+However, the Inertial Measurement Unit (IMU) temporarily failed at 14 km altitude above the Moon.
+A ground command to reset the IMU inadvertently triggered a chain of events that caused the main engine to be cut off.
+A restart was attempted but it was too late to prevent a crash.
 The impact at circa 300 miles per hour (500 KPH) occurred at 1923 GMT and the spacecraft was lost.

-Beresheet had been designed to take magnetic readings from Moon using a magnetometer.
-It also carried a camera for capturing pictures of the Lunar surface, a video camera for landing sequence, and a retro-reflector for laser tracking, and a time-capsule of digital files.
+Beresheet had been designed to take magnetic readings from the Moon using a magnetometer.
+It also carried a camera for capturing pictures of the Lunar surface, a video camera for the landing sequence and a retro-reflector for laser tracking, and a time-capsule of digital files.